rasvia/FINS-HelpingDoc/Getting Started with Hipergator/Virtual Environments.md

 ### Initial Setup (Needed for first time)
 * Log in to Hipergator with your account.
-* Download and install miniconda to your home directory using the following commands:
+* Download and install `Miniconda` to your home directory using the following commands:

   `cd ~`